Today we’re looking at 11 of the best algorithms books of this year.

 Grokking Algorithms is a user-friendly book geared towards self-taught programmers.

-In addition, the easy-to-read format contains over 400 illustrations.
+In addition to its easy-to-read format, Grokking Algorithms contains over 400 illustrations.

 Binary search is one of the first things you will learn: